cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Background {#background}

-Let E be an elliptic curve over base field GF(p).
-Elliptic curves come in many variants, including: Weierstrass, Montgomery, and Edwards.
-A point on these curves is represented by some tuple of variables, with each variable being a value in GF(p).
-A curve point is generally represented by a pair (x, y), known as affine coordinates, but are commonly expressed in other ways for the sake of efficient group operations.
+Here we give a brief definition of elliptic curves, with an emphasis on defining important parameters and their relation to encoding.

+Let F be the finite field GF(p^k).
+We say that F is a field of characteristic
+p.
+For most applications, F is a prime field, in which case k=1 and we will simply write GF(p).

+Elliptic curves come in
+many variants, including, but not limited to: Weierstrass, Montgomery, and Edwards.
+Each of these variants correspond to a different category of curve equation.
+For example, the short Weierstrauss equation is of the form `y^2 = x^3 + Ax + B`.
+Certain encoding functions may have requirements on the curve form and the parameters, such as A and B in the previous example.

+An elliptic curve E is specified by the equation, and a finite field F.
+The curve E forms a group, whose elements correspond to those who satisfy the curve equation, with values taken from the field F. As a group, E has order n, which is the number of points on the curve.
+When n is not prime, we write n = qh + r, where q is prime, and h is said to be the cofactor.
+It is frequently a requirement that all cryptographic operations take place in a prime order group.
+In this case, we may wish an encoding to return elements of order q.
+For a mapping outputting elements on E, we can multiply by the cofactor h to obtain an element in ths subgroup.

-In practice, the input of a given cryptographic algorithm will be a bitstring of arbitrary length, denoted {0, 1}^*.
-Hence, a concern for virtually all protocols involving elliptic curves, is how to convert this input into a point of the form (x, y) with x, y in the finite field GF(p).
+In practice, the input of a given cryptographic algorithm will be a bitstring of arbitrary length, denoted  {0, 1}^\*.
+Hence, a concern for virtually all protocols involving elliptic curves is how to convert this input into a curve point.

 Note that the number of points on an elliptic curve E is within 2\*sqrt(p) of p by Hasse's Theorem.
 As a rule of thumb, for every x in GF(p), there is